MilanKaur-01/cakeshop-phone-order/README.md

 ## Running the App

 ### Prerequisites
-Let's create all the necessary resources that are needed to run this project.
-NOte the keys and the comection strinsg as you will need it for the config.
+Let's create all the necessary resources needed to run this project.
+Note the keys and the connection strings.
+You need them for the configuration.

 1. [Create a free Azure account](https://azure.microsoft.com/free/) if you do not have one.
 2. [Create an Azure Communication Services resource](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource).